dastrukar/hideous-helmet/readme.md

 * `hhw` hud helmet

 ### Spawn info:
-Spawns at any armour and marine corpse. *(at least it should)* Jackboots with helmets should also drop them on death.
+Spawns at any armour and marine corpse. *(at least it should)*\
+Jackboots with helmets should also drop them on death.\
 *(You can tweak the spawn rate)*

-## Why?
-Well, I always wondered what if you could wear a helmet item in Hideous Destructor, then I thought about combining the HUD and helmet together.

-Then, a question came up.

-> What if your helmet breaks from excessive damage, and your HUD is gone?

-And here we are.

 ## Are there any releases?
 Just download the latest [`master`](https://github.com/dastrukar/hideous-helmet/archive/refs/heads/master.zip) repo and pray that it works.

 ## Is this compatible with other addons?
-It should work fine with other addons. *(if none of the overwriting stuff breaks anything)*
+It should work fine with other addons. *(if none of the overwriting stuff breaks anything)*\
 Though, it's up to you to try and see.

-## Notice
+## Why a helmet?
-It should be noted that armour does indeed provide some form of defense to the head.

-The helmet is basically just armour, but has higher defense on the head.
+Well, I always wondered what if you could wear a helmet item in Hideous Destructor, then I thought about combining the HUD and helmet together.\
+Then, a question came up.

+> What if your helmet breaks from excessive damage, and your HUD is gone?

+And here we are.